 Managing Source Account Schemas

-Each source supports a variety of details about each user who has an account, such as their name, email address, and other information.
-These pieces of data are known as attributes.
+Each source supports a variety of details, or attributes, about each user who has an account, such as their name, email address, manager name, and location.

+The set of account attributes each source stores and how they're organized is known as the account's schema.
 To best represent your data, you can configure IdentityNow's sources to use an account schema matching the one you use in the external connector.

 Editing an Account Schema